 API and platform consumption

-Developer platforms bill for API requests, bandwidth, or active connections—Gartner reports 78% of API-based companies now use consumption elements in their pricing.
-These high-volume, low-value transactions must be aggregated accurately—and failed API calls should be filtered out.
+Developer platforms bill for API requests, bandwidth, or active connections — over 40% of SaaS companies now use consumption elements in their pricing.
+These high-volume, low-value transactions must be aggregated accurately — and failed API calls should be filtered out so customers aren't charged for errors.
+The billing system also needs to distinguish between different API endpoints that may carry different pricing, and handle rate-limiting scenarios where usage is capped but still needs to be tracked.

 Hybrid enterprise contracts

 Large enterprises negotiate custom contracts with committed spend, volume discounts, and specific overage rates.
-Managing these hybrid agreements requires a platform that handles both recurring and variable logic simultaneously.
+A single contract might include a base platform fee, tiered usage charges for API calls, prepaid credits for compute, and quarterly true-ups against a minimum commitment.
+Managing these hybrid agreements requires a platform that handles both recurring and variable logic simultaneously — and reconciles them against the actual contract terms, not a simplified approximation.

 Integrations with ERP, CRM, and data pipelines